zlatanvasovic/dotfiles/README.md

 # ~/.dotfiles

-Dotfiles are organized into subdirectories that represents categories.
+Dotfiles are in directories that represents categories.

 Licensed under the terms of MIT license.

-**N.B:** You are using use these dotfiles on own risk.
+**N.B:** You are using these dotfiles on own risk.
 It's better to fork repository and modify dotfiles by your mind.

 ## Contributing